hfinkel/lfort/docs/UsersManual.rst

    Print Fix-Its in a machine parseable form.

-   This option makes Clang print available Fix-Its in a machine parseable format at the end of diagnostics.
+   This option makes LFort print available Fix-Its in a machine parseable format at the end of diagnostics.
 The following example illustrates the format: